ravivooda/codegen/README.md

 python JSONGenerator/generator.py <url_to_json_object>

 ## Output
-A build folder within the directory of execution will contain the classes generated.
+A output folder within the directory of execution will contain the classes generated.